-This course will give students an opportunity to search what it means to be in a caring profession.
-Students will explore the ethics of professional practice, fiduciary relationships, the rights and duties associated with the patient/therapist relationship and the role character plays in clinical decision-making.
-In response to the underlying values of respect for society, self and others, students will also explore the psychosocial variables that impact people with disabilities and their ability to cope.
-This course will emphasize the ethos of caring for others as a health professional, including diverse patient populations.
+This course gives students an opportunity to search what it means to be in a caring profession.
+Students explore the ethics of professional practice, fiduciary relationships, the rights and duties associated with the patient/therapist relationship and the role character plays in clinical decision-making.
+In response to the underlying values of respect for society, self and others, students also explore the psychosocial variables that impact people with disabilities and their ability to cope.
+This course emphasizes the ethos of caring for others as a health professional, including diverse patient populations.
 Prerequisite: admission to DPT Professional Program; satisfactory progression through all didactic coursework in summer 2 courses.
 Offered Fall.